Designing Your Metal Staircase: A Guide to Style and Functionality

 1. Choosing the Right Structural Style

-The layout of your staircase is often dictated by the available square footage and the intended traffic flow.
+The layout of your staircase is often dictated by the available square footage, the intended traffic flow, and compliance with local building standards.

 Straight Staircases